tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 The router manages all P2P networking for a node, and is responsible for keeping track of network peers, maintaining transport connections, and routing channel messages.
 As such, it must do e.g. connection retries and backoff, message QoS scheduling and backpressure, peer quality assessments, and endpoint detection and advertisement.
 In addition, the router provides a mechanism to subscribe to peer updates (e.g. peers connecting or disconnecting), and handles reported peer errors from reactors.

 The implementation of the router is likely to be non-trivial, and is intentionally unspecified here.
 A separate ADR will likely be submitted for this.
+It is unclear whether message routing/scheduling and peer lifecycle management can be split into two separate components, or if these need to be tightly coupled.

 The `Router` API is as follows: